runai-professional-services/runapy/README.md

 **Note** - The `cluster_id` must be present in order to use endpoints that have `cluster_id` required in payload according to [Run:ai REST API](https://app.run.ai/api/docs).\
 So make sure to configure the cluster_id before using them.
 ## Note on Controllers
-The `RuaniClient` exposes object controllers for all API endpoints.
+The `RunaiClient` exposes object controllers for all API endpoints.
 For example, to access projects:
 ```python
 from runai.client import RunaiClient